jorgedelpozolerida/Segmentation_CMB/README.md

 ### Creation of New Dataset for CMB segmentation
 A total of 70 cases were selected containing diverse pathologies and coming from different hospital locations, with equally diverse scanner acquisition parameters.
 This project handled the following things: annotation protocol tuning, annotation framework setup, custom algorithm to generate synthetic masks from weak annotations.

+Taxonomy used for annotation in RedBrick AI can be found here: [taxonomy_CMB.json](data/taxonomy_CMB.json)

 [<img src="img/table1.png" width="250"/>](img/table1.png)

 ![](img/table2.png)